Here’s what happens to your texts, messages, and missed call notifications when their phone bill is not paid and their phones gets turned off:

 However, how long they keep the texts and missed calls varies from company to company, usually between 3 days and 3 months.

-If you want to learn all about what happens with your texts and the missed call notifications, then this article is for you.
+If you want to learn all about what happens to your texts, messages, and missed call notifications when the other person’s phone gets turned off because the phone bill hasn’t been paid, then this article is for you.

 Let’s dig right in!

-If Someone’s Cell Phone Is Turned off Because of Nonpayment, Will They Receive Your Text When They Pay, and Service Is Restored?
+If Someone’s Cell Phone Is Turned Off Due to Nonpayment, Will They Receive Your Text If Service Is Restored?

 Are you wondering what happens when someone you’re trying to contact has their cellular service cut off due to nonpayment?